CertusOp/lather/README.md

 A terrible library to convert a JS object to XML and wrap it in a SOAP envelope

+Credits where it's due..
+This fork contains several changes among which is a header soap change.

 ## Usage

 Standalone conversion of a javascript object to XML: